 Your new Terrier Card will be issued during the University Orientation session.
 Photo identification must be presented to receive a new card.
 Valid identification includes a driver’s license, state identification card, or passport.
 The Terrier Card is valid for on-campus identification only.

 Massachusetts law requires all students who are enrolled in at least 75% of the full-time curriculum to have medical insurance.
 Students who can not demonstrate coverage under a qualifying medical insurance plan are required to purchase the University’s student health insurance plan.

 International students, please be aware that there is no socialized or national system of health care in the United States, and medical treatment is extremely expensive.
 All international students and international exchange visitors at Boston University are required to have appropriate medical insurance coverage.
 Students in these categories are automatically enrolled in the Boston University Student BASIC Plan and their student accounts are charged for the coverage.

 If the student has a comparable level of health insurance coverage, a Medical Insurance Waiver may be completed to waive participation in the plan.
-The completed Medical Insurance Waiver form and proof of insurance must be received by Student Accounting Services no later than September 30, 2015, to waive participation for the 2015-2016 academic year.
-Before filing your Fall 2014 Medical Insurance Waiver, carefully read the Comparable Coverage guidelines to make sure your insurance plan meets the strict requirements to qualify for the waiver.
-There are very few outside plans that do qualify.
+The completed Medical Insurance Waiver form and proof of insurance must be received by Student Accounting Services no later than September 30, 2017, to waive participation for the 2017-2018 academic year.
+Before filing your Fall 2017 Medical Insurance Waiver, carefully read the Comparable Coverage Checklist to make sure your insurance plan meets the strict requirements to qualify for the waiver.
+There are very few outside plans that qualify.

 To view your personal medical insurance status or to waive or confirm the medical insurance charge, visit the Student Link and select “Money Matters” followed by “Medical Insurance.”
 The 2017/2018 waiver form will be available in early June 2017.

 For more information about student medical insurance: